mrb25/VinnyBot/docs/commands.rst

 * ~giphy *search terms* -- Searches giphy for a gif or webm matching your search
 * ~8ball -- Get a response from the magic 8 ball
 * ~roll *range* -- Gives a random number from 0 - range (default 10)
+* ~battle *member* *optional other member* -- have a quick skirimsh against another member of the server

 Reddit Commands
 -------------------------------